Radio & Audio

 WE WILL NOT ACCEPT REPLACEMENT MATERIAL, so please make sure that the version you have uploaded or sent to us is the correct and final material.

-TRANSLATION - NON-ENGLISH ENTRIES - All non-English radio entries must be submitted as a video file with English subtitles.
+TRANSLATION - non-English entries - All non-English radio entries must be submitted as a video file with English subtitles.
 Include any necessary explanation for the judging panel to understand the context of the translation.
-Please follow the TV, Film & Video preparation guidelines.
+Please follow the Film preparation guidelines.

 SINGLE ENTRIES - must be entered individually.

 For example, three radio ads that are part of a campaign theme must be entered as individual entries, not all as one entry.
 If in the opinion of the jury, several pieces constitute a campaign, then these entries will be combined into one campaign award.

 DO NOT PLACE YOUR NAME OR YOUR AGENCY BRANDING ON YOUR ENTRY

 As all work is judged anonymously, you must ensure that no reference to your agency is included on the entry.

 Radio & Audio file specifications:

 Please note: All non-English entries must be submitted as video with English subtitles